 Until today, I have crossed 50 things off of my list (50 more to go!), and these are some of the things I managed to cross off of my list in 2016 (in no particular order):

 swim float in the sea

 We were at the famous Pink Beach in Flores, when I admitted to my friend, Ramon, that I had this certain ‘fear’ of swimming in the sea.
 I am not a good swimmer, and I just learned how to float in a swimming pool two years ago.
-So, I am still a nervous swimmer in a swimming pool, let alone in the sea–although I love snorkelling (with a life vest on).
+So, I am still a nervous swimmer in a swimming pool, let alone in the sea–although I love snorkeling (with a life vest on).

 “Well, let’s face your fear, then,” said Ramon.
 “Just trust that if you spread yourself like a starfish in the water, you’ll float.
-Let’s do this,” he handed me the snorkelling gear.
+Let’s do this,” he handed me the snorkeling gear.
 “Just spread yourself like a starfish and surrender.
 Stay calm.
 Do not even try to swim.
 You’ll float.
 I am here.
 And the water is only as high as our waists, so you won’t drown.”

 So, I tried several times to beat my fear.
 To not try to swim.
 To not panicking.
 To just breathing calmly and spreading my arms and legs like a starfish.
 After around an excruciating half an hour, I floated.
-My head was underwater, but the snorkelling gear helped me to breathe.
-I remembered the breathing exercise in my yoga practice and tried to breathe as calm as I could.
+My head was underwater, but the snorkeling gear helped me to breathe.
+I remembered the breathing exercise in my yoga practice and tried to breathe as calmly as I could.

 I saw the fish swimming underneath, I heard nothing but my own breath.

 A few months ago in Raja Ampat, I swam in the sea (a bit more confidently than before), and manage to float on my back, just floating mindlessly while looking at the cloudy sky.
 And helped a dear friend to float in the sea, and he swam for the very first time there.

 It’s a full circle.